How To Grow And Care For Perennial Geranium

 perennial geranium

 You’ve probably grown annual geraniums (in the genus Pelargonium) for years.
-But those plants are cousins to true geraniums, or perennial geraniums.
+But those plants are cousins to true geraniums (Geranium spp.) or perennial geraniums.
 These under-utilized flowers deserve a place in your garden for their hardiness and beauty.
-“Perennial geraniums bloom for months, which is unlike many other types of perennials, which typically flower for only a few weeks,” says Kata Kress Wallace, regional product manager for Walters Gardens.
-“They’re also fast-growing plants that don’t require a lot of care.
-Even beginners will have success with this plant.”
+Perennial geraniums bloom from spring through summer, and some varieties bloom into the fall.
+The fast-growing plants don’t require a lot of care, which makes them good for beginners.

-Here is everything you need to know about growing and caring for perennial geraniums in the South:
+Here is everything you need to know about growing and caring for perennial geraniums in the South.

 Plant Attributes